TdsAlv/dbt_homework/README.md

 # dbt_homework

-homework for analytics engineer position
+## Homework for analytics engineer position

 **Step 1**: Register source in dbt.
 We are getting a dump from Airbyte, and the column with data is **\_airbyte_dat**a** which contains JSON objects.